ronilaukkarinen/md-wysiwyg-editor/README.md

 ## Notes

-The editor is still under development and has [many bugs](docs/bugs-and-to-do.md).
+The editor is still under development and has [many bugs](docs/bugs-and-to-do.md) that need to be fixed.

 Due to the bidirectional conversion between rich text/HTML and markdown, the editor may alter markdown files—sometimes in undesirable ways.
 A number of examples are illustrative.
 Escapes (`\`) may be added to certain markdown syntax characters that aren't part of the markdown (e.g., `~`, `|`).
 Headerless markdown tables will be escaped and thereby broken with Showdown as the HTML-to-markdown engine.
 YAML and TOML front matter is automatically put inside of a markdown code block (<code>```</code>) to prevent it from being parsed by the HTML-to-markdown engines.
 Changes to markdown files will vary depending on whether Turndown or Showdown is selected as the HTML-to-markdown conversion engine.
 For example, Showdown doesn't handle headerless tables, whereas Turndown does thanks to a plugin.
 For markdown-to-HTML conversion, only markdown-it handles headerless tables.